gentee/eonza-docs/en/docs/config.md

 * **access** - can be one of the following values:
   * *private* - access only from LAN IP.
   * *localhost* - access by domain *localhost*.
+* **jwtkey** is the secret key for creating JWT authorization tokens.
+It is needed in case you login by  password.
+The key is generated automatically when the configuration file is created, but you can change it later.